Loading [MathJax]/jax/output/HTML-CSS/jax.js

 (37)

-With this, the $ Z' $ contribution to the muon anomalous magnetic moment can be recast as
+With this, the Z contribution to the muon anomalous magnetic moment can be recast as

 (38)

-and for $ g_{{\rm{YB}}} \ll g_{\rm{B - L}} $, which represents the majority of the points in our scan,
+and for gYBgBL, which represents the majority of the points in our scan,

 (39)

-Note that, limits from four fermion contact interactions do not allow $ g_{\rm{B - L}} $ to be sufficiently large to contribute to a sizeable $ \Delta a_\mu^{\rm{NP}} $ via Eqs.
+Note that, limits from four fermion contact interactions do not allow gBL to be sufficiently large to contribute to a sizeable ΔaNPμ via Eqs.
 (38) or (39).
-In particular, we found that $ g_{\rm{B - L}} $ is always smaller than $ 1.97 $ as depicted in the bottom panel of Fig. 7.
-In contrast, limits on the $ \theta_W^\prime $ mixing angle and those from four-fermion contact interactions do not forbid an order one $ g_{{\rm{YB}}} $ coupling in the sparser upper edge of the top-left panel of Fig. 7.
-It is indeed such a sizeable $ g_{{\rm{YB}}} $ that only slightly enhances the muon $ (g-2)_\mu $ anomaly, as can be seen in the red region of both plots in Fig. 3.
-We have found four benchmark points represented by the black dots in Figs. 3 and 6 to 8, where the tension between the current combined $ 1 \sigma $ error of the muon anomalous magnetic moment and the B-L-SM prediction is alleviated only by at most $ 0.01 $ standard deviations compared with the SM, a totally negligible effect.
+In particular, we found that gBL is always smaller than 1.97 as depicted in the bottom panel of Fig. 7.
+In contrast, limits on the θW mixing angle and those from four-fermion contact interactions do not forbid an order one gYB coupling in the sparser upper edge of the top-left panel of Fig. 7.
+It is indeed such a sizeable gYB that only slightly enhances the muon (g2)μ anomaly, as can be seen in the red region of both plots in Fig. 3.
+We have found four benchmark points represented by the black dots in Figs. 3 and 6 to 8, where the tension between the current combined 1σ error of the muon anomalous magnetic moment and the B-L-SM prediction is alleviated only by at most 0.01 standard deviations compared with the SM, a totally negligible effect.
 These points are shown in the third to sixth rows of Table 4.

-Figure 7. (color online) The same as in Fig. 6 but with the color scale representing the gauge-mixing parameters, $ g_{{\rm{YB}}} $ (top-left) and $ \theta_W^\prime $ (top-right), and the ${U}(1)_{\rm{B - L}}$ gauge coupling, $ g_{\rm{B - L}} $ (bottom).
+Figure 7. (color online) The same as in Fig. 6 but with the color scale representing the gauge-mixing parameters, gYB (top-left) and θW (top-right), and the U(1)BL gauge coupling, gBL (bottom).

-Figure 8. (color online) The same as in Fig. 6 but with the color scale representing the coupling of leptons to $ Z^\prime $ (top panels), the coupling of W bosons to $ Z^\prime $ (bottom left), and the ratio of the $ Z^\prime $ branching fraction to right-handed neutrinos $ \nu_R $ over its branching fraction to charged leptons (bottom-right).
-In the bottom-right panel, green points correspond to allowed scenarios with fixed $ B(Z^\prime \to \nu_R \nu_R) = 0 $.
+Figure 8. (color online) The same as in Fig. 6 but with the color scale representing the coupling of leptons to Z (top panels), the coupling of W bosons to Z (bottom left), and the ratio of the Z branching fraction to right-handed neutrinos νR over its branching fraction to charged leptons (bottom-right).
+In the bottom-right panel, green points correspond to allowed scenarios with fixed B(ZνRνR)=0.

 A close inspection of Fig. 3 (left panel) and Fig. 6 (top-right panel) reveals an almost one-to-one correspondence between the color shades.
-This suggests that $ \Delta a_\mu^{Z^\prime} $ must somehow be related to the VEV x.
-To understand this behavior, let us also look at Fig. 7 (top-left panel) where we see that the coupling $ g_{{\rm{YB}}} $ is typically very small apart from the green band at the upper edge, where it becomes an order of one.
+This suggests that ΔaZμ must somehow be related to the VEV x.
+To understand this behavior, let us also look at Fig. 7 (top-left panel) where we see that the coupling gYB is typically very small apart from the green band at the upper edge, where it becomes an order of one.
 For the relevant parameter space regions, Eq.
 (27) is indeed a good approximation, as was argued above.
-It is then possible to eliminate $ g_{\rm{B - L}} $ from Eq.
+It is then possible to eliminate gBL from Eq.
 (39) and rewrite it as

 (40)

 which explains the observed correlation between both Fig. 3 (left panel) and Fig. 6 (top-right panel).
-Note that this simple and illuminating relation becomes valid as a consequence of the heavy $ Z^\prime $ mass regime, in combination with the smallness of the $ \theta_W^\prime $ mixing angle required by the LEP constraints.
+Note that this simple and illuminating relation becomes valid as a consequence of the heavy Z mass regime, in combination with the smallness of the θW mixing angle required by the LEP constraints.
 Indeed, while we have not imposed any strong restriction on the input parameters of our scan (see Table 3), Eq.
-(23) necessarily implies that both $ g_{{\rm{YB}}} $ and $ v/x $ cannot be simultaneously sizeable, in agreement with what is seen in Fig. 7 (top-left panel) and Fig. 6 (top-right panel).
-The values of $ \theta_W^\prime $ obtained in our scan are shown in the top-right panel of Fig. 7.
+(23) necessarily implies that both gYB and v/x cannot be simultaneously sizeable, in agreement with what is seen in Fig. 7 (top-left panel) and Fig. 6 (top-right panel).
+The values of θW obtained in our scan are shown in the top-right panel of Fig. 7.

 (41)

-While both $ g_{\rm{B - L}} $ and the ratio $ v/x $ provide a smooth continuous contribution in the $ \sigma B - m_{Z^\prime} $ projection of the parameter space, the observed blurry region in $ g^{WWZ^\prime} $ is correlated with the one in the top-left panel of Fig. 7 as expected from Eq.
+While both gBL and the ratio v/x provide a smooth continuous contribution in the σBmZ projection of the parameter space, the observed blurry region in gWWZ is correlated with the one in the top-left panel of Fig. 7 as expected from Eq.
 (41).
-In contrast, the couplings to leptons $g_{\rm L,R}^{\ell \ell Z^\prime}$ exhibit a strong correlation with $ g_{\rm{B - L}} $ in Fig. 7 except for the sparser region at the upper edge of the $ \sigma B - m_{Z^\prime} $ plane where the correlation becomes proportional to $ g_{{\rm{YB}}} $, in agreement with our discussion above and with Eq.
+In contrast, the couplings to leptons gZL,R exhibit a strong correlation with gBL in Fig. 7 except for the sparser region at the upper edge of the σBmZ plane where the correlation becomes proportional to gYB, in agreement with our discussion above and with Eq.
 (37).
-In the bottom-right panel of Fig. 8, we also show the relative value of the $ Z^\prime $ branching ratio into a pair of right-handed neutrinos, $ B(Z^\prime \to \nu_R \nu_R) $, versus the corresponding branching fraction into charged leptons.
-We have found that the $ Z^\prime $ decay into right-handed neutrinos is strongly suppressed for all the points that satisfy the theoretical and experimental constraints and thus cannot significantly impact the exclusion bounds.
+In the bottom-right panel of Fig. 8, we also show the relative value of the Z branching ratio into a pair of right-handed neutrinos, B(ZνRνR), versus the corresponding branching fraction into charged leptons.
+We have found that the Z decay into right-handed neutrinos is strongly suppressed for all the points that satisfy the theoretical and experimental constraints and thus cannot significantly impact the exclusion bounds.

 • 2.
 Barr-Zee type contributions